To have willpower does not mean saying you want to do something, it means to actually be doing it—André Maurois

 In one of the experiments coordinated by Muraven, volunteers subjected to a two-week diet scored better in tests meant to measure their self-control than those who had not been required to use their willpower in any way.
 Another study established that smokers instructed to give up sweets for 14 days abandoned their vice more easily than subjects in the control group who did not have to abide by special restrictions based on self-control.

 How can we reconcile these findings with the concept of ego depletion?
 It’s a question of nuance, because comparing willpower to a muscle weakened by continuous use can also be viewed the other way around: intense exercise fatigues the muscles in the short-term but fortifies them in the long run.
 In the same way, by the daily practicing of self-control, we will develop the iron willpower that will allow us to rein in our emotionally-triggered behaviours.

 What does willpower bring when we sacrifice momentary desires?

 Most definitions focus on the ability to delay gratification by rejecting momentary temptations in order to accomplish future objectives.
 Some forty years ago, a psychologist at Colombia University wanted to study the connection between volitional processes and the capacity to delay reward, as well as the benefits of the latter.
 The name of the researcher is Walter Mischel, and his experiment became one of the most popular studies in the field: the marshmallow test.

-The experiment involved several pre-schoolers who were each seated before a tray of marshmallows and faced with the choice between eating one marshmallow, or waiting for 15 minutes and then getting to eat two marshmallows.
-Self-disciplined children sacrificed the immediate pleasure of their taste buds so that they could enjoy a double portion.
+The experiment involved several pre-schoolers who were each seated before a tray of marshmallows and faced with the choice of either eating one marshmallow, or waiting for 15 minutes and then getting to eat two marshmallows.
+Self-disciplined children sacrificed the immediate pleasure of their taste-buds so that they could enjoy a double portion.
 Unlike them, the greedy refused to wait, and their temptation ended up completely overthrowing their willpower.